jcborders/borders_site/content/author/admin/_index.md

 +++

 James Borders is a speech pathologist specializing in swallowing disorders.
+He has experience assisting with large-scale NIH funded research.